Killaship/yetanotherOS/yaos/README.md

 1. Not fail
 2. a working memory manager
-3. program loading via grub modules
+3. program loading
-4. elf support
+4. elf or some other executable format support
 5. filesystem of some kind
 6. userland and syscalls

+(these goals may or may not be in chronological order.)